allistermaguire/Home-Assistant-wundergroundpws/README.md

       description: "You must enter a Personal Weather Station ID.
 The station id will be used to display current weather conditions."
       required: true
       type: string
+    name:
+      description: "Personalised name for Weather Station or forecast.
+If not specified will default to Weather Station ID or Coordinates."
+      required: false
+      type: string
     numeric_precision:
         description: Required - Show PWS data as integer or decimal
         required: true - Value of 'none' or 'decimal'